khakhalin/notes/keywords/ppt.md

 Parent: [[01_Tools]]
 See also: [[dataviz]], [[tableau]]

-#lifehack
+#lifehack #tools

 A collection of resources for good presentations.

-* Nice icons to add to presentations etc: https://www.flaticon.com/
+* https://www.flaticon.com/ - Nice icons to add to presentations etc
+* https://q.uiver.app/ - Make awesome "nodes connected by fancy arrows" diagrams